 Hello and welcome to The Spelt Kitchen!

 So, me.
 Well, I am Tracy, an English ex-pat living in Sweden.
 I’m mum to two beautiful lads, work part time as a home language (English) teacher and spend way too much time on my blog.

 The Spelt Kitchen is a brand new venture for me.
 Some of you reading will know me from The Culinary Jumble, a blog that became my lovely (if not pushy and unrelenting) friend for four years.
 Sadly, I felt that The Culinary Jumble had gone as far as it could but I didn’t want to abandon blogging altogether.
 As I’d started to use spelt flour in all my recipes, I thought that creating a blog full of recipes with only spelt in them would be the way forward.
 And here we have it: The Spelt Kitchen was born.

 So why spelt?
 Well, that’s easy.
 Spelt is a wonderful alternative to regular flour and it is so easy to do just a straight swap.
 The only flour in these recipes is spelt.
-Some people will tell you that because it soaks up liquid more than regular flour, it can be dry.
+Some people will tell you that because it soaks up liquid easier than regular flour, it can make your recipes dry.
 My bread (and cakes) would like to differ!
 It certainly isn’t true (in my experience, any way).

 Although spelt is not gluten free it is easier to digest and generally, much better for you.
 I am no expert; I just know how I feel after cutting out regular flour products, but if you’d like to find out more about it, Medical News Today offer an informative article.
 Certainly worth reading.